samueleaton/screwy/README.md

 - *name* (choose different name than defined in `package.json`)
 - *primary* (the primary script buttons for scripts that will be ran more frequently)
 - *exclude* (scripts to NOT include in the GUI)
+- *alwaysOnTop* (whether the window is always in front of other windows)
 - *font-stack* (the font in the GUI)

 **Example**